 Competency Index for the Library Field 2014

-WebJunction has just completed an update of the Competency Index for the Library Field.
-The original 2009 edition has been a valuable resource for libraries, helping staff identify and obtain the knowledge, skills and support needed to power relevant and vibrant libraries.
-However, it was time for an update.
-With ever-increasing economic, social, and educational demands, libraries have experienced dramatic changes in community needs and the tools available to serve those needs.
+The Competency Index for the Library Field is a valuable resource for libraries, helping staff identify and obtain the knowledge, skills and support needed to power relevant and vibrant libraries.
+Developed with the input and guidance of library staff and library consultants, the Index was originally published in 2009, and was updated in 2014 to address the ever-increasing economic, social, and educational demands of local communities.
+These dramatic changes have impacted the skills library staff need to develop to serve those needs.

-Three elements in particular have been emphasized throughout: 21st century skills, accountability, and community engagement.
+Three elements in particular have been emphasized throughout the Competency Index: 21st century skills, accountability, and community engagement.

-WebJunction intends for the Index to be widely shared and adapted by a variety of libraries to meet their individual needs.
-Please feel free to download the PDF (3.3 MB) as a whole or the Word version for remixing as you see fit.
+The Index is intended to be widely shared and adapted by a variety of libraries to meet their individual needs - we know that this customization can be essential to creating the right tools to guide a library.
+Please download the PDF (3.3 MB) as a whole or the Word version for remixing as you see fit.

 Competencies continue to be a work-in-progress.
 Please tell us how you're using them in your work.
 Use the comments area below or send feedback to info (at) webjunction.org.